Approaching the Orcas Island ferry dock. Credit: Duluoz Cats/Flickr CC

 Even the one-hour ferry crossing (which you can reserve) is an adventure for kids as you can spot many different types of sea life, from bald eagles to orcas to harbor seals.
 Once on the islands, pebbly beaches invite our son to indulge in one of his favorite pastimes: skipping rocks.
 And clear, dark skies are perfect for stargazing.

-Use the navigation above the image to scroll through our island-by-island guide.
-Plus, find our tips for saving money and skipping the hassle on your jaunt to the kid-friendly San Juan Islands.
+At the end, find our tips for saving money and skipping the hassle on your jaunt to the kid-friendly San Juan Islands.

 First stop: Lopez